 But you’ll first continue down the hallway towards the brick hearth.
-The temperature goes higher and your anticipation for the barbecued meats and smoked sausage also rises.
+The temperature gets higher and your anticipation for the barbecued meats and smoked sausage also rises.

-Here you make your selection much in the same way they did more than a hundred years ago.
-Smitty’s is located in the same building where Charles Kreuz opened a German grocery store for the cotton pickers and other field hands who weren’t allowed in local restaurants.
+Here you make your selection much in the same way they did more than 100 years ago.
+Smitty’s is located in the same building where Charles Kreuz opened a German grocery store for cotton pickers and other field hands who weren’t allowed in local restaurants.

 You still get your food served the same way, on brown paper without sauce.
 Utensils are optional.
-Inside the much cooler dining room, you’ll also find crackers, local cheese and RC colas.
+Inside the much cooler dining room, you’ll also find crackers, local cheeses and RC colas.

-The book, “Peace, Love and Barbecue,” by Mike Mills and Amy Mills Tunnicliffe (which I’ll write about later), tells the story (albeit one-sided way) of a “feud” Rick Schmidt had with his sister, Nina, which led to the opening of Kreuz Market (more to come later).
+The book, “Peace, Love and Barbecue,” by Mike Mills and Amy Mills Tunnicliffe, tells the story (albeit a one-sided story) of a “feud” Rick Schmidt had with his sister, Nina, which led to the opening of Kreuz Market (more to come later).

 “It wasn’t a feud.
 It was just ‘get out’ and I got out!,” he said in the book.
 “After 99 years at the same location, I’m not proud of it, but family deals happen.
 When my dad died, he left the business to me and the building to my sister, so she wound up being my landlady.